alexmarqs/nestjs-clean-architecture-example/README.md

 # NestJS Clean Architecture Example

 Notifications microservice built with NestJS + Prisma (MySQL DB for test purposes), following a Clean Architecture approach.
+If you are coming from Java you can always check some of my other repositories using clean architecture, example: https://github.com/alexmarqs/musicweather-api-clean-architecture!

 ![ci workflow](https://github.com/alexmarqs/nestjs-clean-architecture-example/actions/workflows/ci.yml/badge.svg)